The Stimulus Package Hurts Abortion Providers, Immigrants & Anyone With Student Debt — But It Helps Corporations

 As more Americans lost their jobs as a result of the coronavirus pandemic, the U.S. Senate approved a $2 trillion plan on Wednesday night designed to stave off the looming economic and health crisis.
 The U.S. House is expected to sign off on it today before sending it to Trump's desk.

 While there has been a lot of focus on the $1,200 stimulus checks many people are getting, the flaws in this bill are glaring.
 Rep. Alexandria Ocasio-Cortez excoriated Republicans on the House floor this morning, saying, "What did the Senate majority fight for?
 One of the largest corporate bailouts, with as few strings as possible, in American history.
 Shameful.
 The greed of that fight is wrong, for crumbs for our families!"
-Meanwhile, hospitals are begging for equipment, she said, mentioning that 13 people had died overnight in Elmhurst Hospital in Queens.
+Meanwhile, hospitals are begging for equipment, she said, mentioning that 13 people had died overnight in Elmhurst Hospital in Queen

 Advertisement